 Justification

 The results of this project will provide crucial insight into the mechanisms by which climate change may affect the ability of birds to survive in human-dominated habitats.
 In doing so, it will also provide concrete avenues through which working landscapes could be modified to better accommodate cavity-nesting birds.
 If the direct effects of heat are more important than food-mediated effects, nest boxes could be modified to increase nesting success; for example, by adding white paint or solar shields to roofs, or by installing boxes in more shaded areas.
-In contrast, if food-mediated effects predominate, then it may be necessary to maintain patches of non-crop habitats in working landscapes to support more diverse and abundant food resources for birds (i.e., insects).
+In contrast, if food-mediated effects predominate, then maintaining patches of non-crop habitats in working landscapes to support food resources for birds (i.e., insects) may be more effective.

 Literature cited